thumblemonks/riot/README.markdown

 #### Installation

 The Riot gem is hosted on gemcutter.org.
-It used to be hosted on GitHub, but they turned of gem support while moving to Rackspace, so we moved to gemcutter.
+It used to be hosted on GitHub, but they turned off gem support while moving to Rackspace, so we moved to gemcutter.
 If you have not already done so, add gemcutter.org to your list of gem sources like so:

     sudo gem sources -a http://gemcutter.org